bacnguyencong/ODML/README.md

 Download the folder "ODML" into the directory of your choice.
 Then within MATLAB go to file >> Set path... and add the directory containing "ODML" to the list (if it isn't already).
 That's it.

 ## Usage
-First we need to learn a linear transformation from supervised data
 ```matlab
 >> demo
 ```